 How To Manage Cravings When You Quit?26 Jul 2019

 Getting through the first two weeks after you give up cigarettes is tough.
-There are several triggers (Dealing With Triggers) that will bring on the urge to smoke.
+There are several triggers that will bring on the urge to smoke.
 With a little preparation and a plan in place though, you can manage your cravings and beat the urge to smoke.
 The most important thing to remember is that no matter how intense, cravings last typically 5 to 10 minutes and you can tide over them.

 Here’s a 10 point plan to help you manage cravings: